brunokim/prol/README.md

 As a sample, `debugtest/interpreter.jsonl` contains the execution for `interpreter.py`.
 If you wish to dump execution for some grammar tests, run `pytest --debug_grammar`.
 Warning: debug dumping is slooow.

-## Documentation

-1. [About Prolog](docs/about-prolog.md): a hurried primer if you don't know what it is about.
-1. [Resolution strategy](docs/resolution.md): how a query is actually solved in Prolog.
-1. [Warren Abstract Machine](docs/wam.md): details about the implementation attempted here.
-1. [Indexing](docs/indices.md): indexing implementation to fast-track some call patterns.
-1. [Parsing](docs/parsing.md): explaining basic structures for parsing
-1. [Grammar](docs/grammar.md): documentation for the sample application of grammar parsing.
-1. [Stuff left out](docs/references.md): what this implementation has simplified from the WAM, and references.